Orexin antagonist: Insomnia

 Orexin receptor antagonists dose-dependently improve sleep parameters including latency to persistent sleep (LPS), wake after sleep onset (WASO), sleep efficiency (SE), total sleep time (TST), and sleep quality (SQ).

-Network meta-analyses have found that orexin receptor antagonists including suvorexant and lemborexant are more effective in the treatment of insomnia than other sleep aids including benzodiazepines (e.g., triazolam, temazepam), Z-drugs (e.g., zolpidem, zopiclone), antihistamines (e.g., doxepin, diphenhydramine, doxylamine), antidepressants (e.g., trazodone, mirtazapine, amitriptyline), anticonvulsants (e.g., gabapentin, pregabalin), and melatonin receptor agonists (e.g., melatonin, ramelteon).

 Orexin receptor antagonists are not currently used as first-line treatments for insomnia due to cost and concerns about possible misuse liability.

 Delirium

 Suvorexant appears to be effective in the prevention of delirium.

 Side effects

 Side effects of orexin receptor antagonists include somnolence, daytime sleepiness and sedation, headache, abnormal dreams, fatigue, and dry mouth.

 Rates of somnolence or fatigue with orexin receptor antagonists in clinical trials were 7% (vs. 3% with placebo) for suvorexant 15 to 20 mg, 7 to 10% (vs. 1.3% for placebo) for lemborexant 5 to 10 mg, and 5 to 6% (vs. 4% with placebo) for daridorexant 25 to 50 mg.

+Contraindications

+Narcolepsy, a neurological disorder caused by orexin deficiency, is a contraindication to the use of orexin antagonists.